 My life before the seminary:

-I graduated from Thomas Aquinas College in Santa Paula, CA in 2013 and moved to the DC area a few weeks after graduation to start working in the commercial construction industry.
+I graduated from Thomas Aquinas College in Santa Paula, California, in 2013 and moved to the D.C. area a few weeks after graduation to start working in the commercial construction industry.
 I worked for two different general contractors as a Superintendent.
 I was tasked with working on the construction site and supervising the subcontractors and their work.
 Over the course of five years I worked on many different projects including office renovations, public playgrounds, and hotels.

 What convinced me to enter the seminary: